MorrisseyLab/DeCryptICS/README.md

 # DeCryptICS
 # Deep Crypt Image Classifier and Segmenter

-The tool is currently a work-in-progress.
-Crypt counting is fully functional.
+This is a tool for segmenting and classifying intestinal glands on IHC and H&E slides.
+The functionality:
+* crypts will be segmented and counted
+* mutations/perturbations that cause loss of nuclear or cytoplasmic staining will be classified as full-crypt clones or partial-crypt clones
+* multi-crypt clones will be organised into clonal patches and patch sizes will be recorded
+* fusion/fission (fufi) events will be classified and counted

 Install instructions in brief:

-* Install Miniconda and create a conda environment with Python 3.7
+* Install Miniconda, add the bioconda, conda-forge and r channels and create a conda environment with Python 3.8
-* Run: conda install openslide opencv matplotlib scikit-learn numba joblib pandas numpy scipy libiconv ipython
+* conda install openslide opencv matplotlib scikit-learn joblib pandas numpy scipy libiconv ipython scikit-image pyvips
-* Run: pip install xlrd openslide-python
+* pip install xlrd openslide-python networkx community albumentations tensorflow==2.4 tensorflow-addons==0.13
-* Run: pip install --upgrade tensorflow
-* Run: pip install --upgrade tensorflow-gpu (if you want to use a CUDA-enabled GPU)
 * Git clone this repository, https://github.com/MorrisseyLab/DeCryptICS.git
-* Download the neural network weights from the Dropbox link listed in install\_instructions.txt and put them in ./DNN/weights/
+* Download the neural network weights from the Dropbox link listed in install\_instructions.txt and put them in ./weights/

 And that's it!
-See the install\_instructions.txt file for a step-by-step (Linux) guide that may help, and for details on how to get the neural network running on your GPU.
+See https://www.tensorflow.org/install/gpu for a instructions to get your GPU working.

 Main dependencies are currently:

 * OpenSlide
 * OpenCV
 * TensorFlow / Keras
-* ~~PyVips~~
+* PyVips

 ---